1akin1/scriptforjtr/README.md

-Cracks passwords of zip files using John the Ripper
+Crack Passwords of ZIP Files Using John the Ripper

-Deletes hash files and only giving the password in the end
+This script cracks passwords of ZIP files using John the Ripper.
+It deletes the hash files after cracking and only displays the password at the end.

 How to use: